 It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
-With engineering courses in North Carolina from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
+With Sylvan's Engineering courses in North Carolina, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
 We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
-Your child will team up with a buddy to build, test and optimize various objects and structures every week, mastering critical 21st century STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
 After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!

-Engaging with practical, hands-on engineering challenges is the most effective way to understand critical engineering concepts is to use them to overcome real-life challenges.
-That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® building activities each week.
-And once these creations have been built, students test them, enter them in friendly contests and tweak their design to include the new ideas and principles they've learned, and take part in friendly competitions with classmates' constructions.
+The most effective way to understand critical engineering concepts is to use them to overcome real-life challenges.
+That's why our students are presented with new and exciting LEGO® and K'NEX® building activities each week.
+And once these creations have been built, students test them, enter them in friendly contests and tweak their design to include the new ideas and principles they've learned.
 In other words, we're here to support, engage and excite the young engineer, mechanic or architect in your life — so don't be surprised if bridges, race cars and other projects become the topic of conversation in your home!